JuanFKurucz/reto1-data/data/pipeline/README.md

 ## Required to run

-A database named `stg` has to be created aand the following tables have to be created manually too:
+A database named `stg` and another one named `datawarehouse` will be created if not existent.
+If manually created a public schema has to be created for it to work.

+To manually create it run the following scripts:

 ```sql
 CREATE TABLE public.config_control